mathewgomas-alfred/mathewgomas.io/reference_manual/stroke_selection.rst

 Stroke Selection
 ================

 Sometimes, you want to add an even border around a selection.
 Stroke Selection allows you to do this.
-It's under :menuselection:`Edit --> Stroke Selection`
+It's under :menuselection:`Edit --> Stroke Selection`.

 First make a selection and call up the menu: